 Level 2 EV Charger (208V/240V AC Plug): 10-20 Miles of Range Per 1 Hour of Charging

-Level 3 DC Fast EV Charger: 60-80 Miles of Range Per 20 Minutes of Charging
+Level 3 DC Fast EV Charger: Up to 80% Capacity in 30-60 minutes of Charging

 PHEVs can typically drive up to 50 miles using only electricity before they start using gasoline, and then drive up to 300 miles depending on fuel tank size.
 Most electric vehicles can drive about 100 miles before they need to be recharged.
 The exception is Tesla vehicles, which can travel around 250 miles on a charge.
 However, many automakers are starting to bring electric vehicles to the market that offer longer ranges – around 200+ miles on a charge.